YannGuidon/ttihp-HDSISO8_5L/docs/info.md

 * Area of sg13g2_dfrbpq_1 : 48.98880
 * Area of sg13g2_dlhq_1   : 30.84480
 * Area of sg13g2_mux2_1   : 18.14400
+* Area of sg13g2_a21oi_1  : 9.07200 (×2) = 18.14400
+* Area of sg13g2_o21ai_1  : 9.07200

-MUX2 is almost 3× smaller than the DFF gate and could be used as a latch by feeding its output back to an input (if you know the old antifuse Actel FPGAs such as A1xxx, you know what I mean).
-This might not work well so I implement two versions:
+MUX2 is almost 3× smaller than the DFF gate and could be used as a latch by feeding its output back to an input.
+If you know the old antifuse Actel FPGAs such as A1xxx, you know what I mean.
+This trick is rejected by the tools so in the same area, I implement a SR latch with enable, using combined and compact OR/AND gates.
+I implement two versions:

-* tt_um_ygdes_hdsiso8_mux2 with the MUX2 trick, for the best density,
+* tt_um_ygdes_hdsiso8_rs with the flip-flop trick, for the best density, in a different project/tile
-* tt_um_ygdes_hdsiso8_dlhq with the typical transparent latch DLHQ, whose size is in-between.
+* tt_um_ygdes_hdsiso8_dlhq (this project) with the typical transparent latch DLHQ, whose size is in-between.

 This shift register uses 4 latches to store 3 bits at a given time and 4 non-overlapping "clock" pulses perform the shifting.
 Slowly.
 Just like below, but with 8 parallel chains.